Robert Fisk, veteran foreign correspondent, dies at 74

 “So sad to lose a true friend and a great journalist.
 The Temple of truth is gone,” said Marwan Chukri, director of the Foreign Press Center at the Information Ministry in Beirut.

-Fisk gained particular fame and popularity in the region for his opposition to the Iraq war, challenging the official U.S. government narrative of weapons of mass destruction as it laid the groundwork for the 2003 invasion.
+Fisk gained particular fame and popularity in the region for his opposition to the Iraq war - challenging the official U.S. government narrative of weapons of mass destruction as it laid the groundwork for the 2003 invasion — and disputing U.S. and Israeli policies.

 He was one of the few journalists who interviewed Osama bin Laden several times.
 After the Sept.
 11, 2011 attacks and the subsequent U.S. invasion of Iraq, he travelled to the Pakistan-Afghan border, where he was attacked by a group of Afghan refugees.